Why Would A Neurologist Order An MRI Of The Brain?

 Getting an abnormal result from your MRI scan is no reason to panic.
 18% of MRI scans end with an abnormal result, which simply means that the head or brain is not perfectly healthy.
 An abnormal result could be anything from brain lesions to structural damage to inner ear problems.
 Your MRI scans might show white spots on your brain, which could be symptomatic of a number of issues: small strokes, MS, tumor, infection, migraines, lupus, B-12 deficiency, or brain lesions.
 Your doctor will schedule a follow-up appointment to discuss the results and address your concerns and condition.

 No body scan is completely perfect and a head MRI is no different.
 There is a small possibility that you will get abnormal results or something could be missed by the radiologist who reads your scans.
 It is not a perfect scan, but there are many factors that go into diagnosing brain issues (aneurysms, brain lesions, tumors, etc.) and although an MRI can be an important one, it is not the only one.

 What Are The Alternatives To A Head MRI?

 Getting a head MRI can be scary and stressful.
-At SJRA, our staff of professional and caring radiology specialists are ready to help alleviate your fear and nerves, as well as getting you quality results quickly.
+At SJRA, our staff of professional and caring radiology specialists is ready to help alleviate your fear and nerves, as well as get you quality results quickly.
 Don’t wait – book your MRI appointment today at any of our following locations: